ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/commonissues/windowsupdates.md

 This policy can be changed to suit your needs.
 For example, you may wish for this to take place during the night, when there will be less of an impact to business.
 We'll detail how to change this below.

 * Log into your Windows server via Remote Desktop (RDP).
-Once you're logged in, click Start, and type "gpedit.msc".
+Once you're logged in, click Start, and type `gpedit.msc`.
 This will bring up the Local Group Policy Editor.

 * From here, navigate to the following path:

-Computer Configuration\Administrative Templates\Windows Components\Windows Update
+`Computer Configuration\Administrative Templates\Windows Components\Windows Update`

 * Then, click on the following option:

-"Configure Automatic Updates"
+`Configure Automatic Updates`

 You should then be able to see a window similar to the below image: